History of virtual learning environments

-A virtual learning environment (VLE) is a system that creates an environment designed to facilitate teachers' management of educational courses for their students, especially a system using computer hardware and software, which involves distance learning.
-In North America, a virtual learning environment is often referred to as a "learning management system" (LMS).
+A Virtual Learning Environment (VLE) is a system specifically designed to facilitate the management of educational courses by teachers for their students.
+It predominantly relies on computer hardware and software, enabling distance learning.
+In North America, this concept is commonly denoted as a "Learning Management System" (LMS).

 Terminology

 The terminology for systems which integrate and manage computer-based learning has changed over the years.
-Terms which are useful in understanding and searching for earlier materials include:
+Common terms which are useful in understanding and searching for earlier materials include: